7aviel/Literalura/README.md

-Sure thing!
-I'll add a section with the steps for contributing to your project:

----

 # Literalura

 **Literalura** is a simple Java-based application that interacts with Gutendex's API to fetch book data and store it in a local database.
 Users can search for books by title, list registered books and authors, and perform various queries on the stored data.